Tinggong/Microstructure.jl/docs/src/manual/estimators.md

 # Estimators

-This page introduces two types of estimators implemented in Microstructure.jl for estimating parameters and uncertainties: the Markov Chain Monte Carlo (MCMC) sampling method and Monte Carlo dropout using neural networks.
-While MCMC estimator will take longer computation time, it is recommended for more accurate parameter estimation comparing with the neural network estimator currently implemented.
-The performance of neural network estimator will be closely linked to the parameter distributions in the training samples.
-Currently, function to generate uniform parameter distributions is provided, which may not be the optimized solutions for every model.
-However, if you are interested in studying how training samples affect estimation accuracy, you are welcome to try it out and you can also generate samples use other distributions.
+This page introduces two types of estimators in Microstructure.jl for estimating parameters and quantifying uncertainties: the Markov Chain Monte Carlo (MCMC) sampling method and Monte Carlo dropout using neural networks.
+These two types of estimators are flexibly parametrized, allowing you to specify sampling options for MCMC and training options for neural networks.

 ## MCMC